jk-mayne/burp-annotator/README.md

 - Right-click on any URL in the sitemap and select "Send to Annotator" to manually add it to the table
 - URLs that are actively scanned will be automatically marked
 - View the scanned status in the "Annotation" tab when viewing a request

+## Future Stuff
+- Custom Tags
+- More issues to help track more tags

 ## Notes